jonathaneeckhout/jdungeon-overview/tools/run-jdungeon-local-linux/README.md

-# How to run JDungeon's development environment on a linux based system
+# Helper script to run JDungeon's development environment on a linux based system.
-This howto will explain you how to run the JDungeon's development environment on a Linux based system with the help of some scripts.
+This README will explain you how to run the JDungeon's development environment on a Linux based system with the help of some scripts.
 JDungeon's working environment can be installed by executing only 2 scripts.
 The JDungeon working environment contains all the needed tools to run/develop/debug JDugeon.

 ## Install the dependencies
 Make sure to have following packages installed on your system: